tomstowell99/Pewlett-Hackard-Analysis/README.md

      ![](https://github.com/tomstowell99/Pewlett-Hackard-Analysis/blob/main/Data/Mentorees%20by%20title.png)

       * There a not a great deal of employees in the pipeline in comparison to those that are retiring.
-For example there are 24,926 Senior Staff that will be retiring soon and we have only identified 155 for the mentorship program.
+For example there are 24,926 Senior Staff that will be retiring soon and we have only identified 155 staff and 569 Senior staff for the mentorship program.

       * Of those employees we have identified for the Mentorship program.
 The majority hold a Senior position but not all do.
 This may affect their ability to partake in the program.